usabilla/usabilla-u4a-cordova/UsabillaSampleApp/README.md

 ```
 initialize → String appId , Object customVariable
 ```
+**NOTE**: `customVariable` should be a valid JSON object with the limitations as the key,value should be of String type.
 ``` js
     const customVariable = {'YOUR_KEY_HERE': 'YOUR_VALUE_HERE'};
     Usabilla.initialize(function() {}, function (err) {}, appId, customVariable);